 The Amazon river supplies nearly one quarter of the entire world’s freshwater – it is an amazing site and dominates the Iquitos area with its primary channel along with numerous tributaries.
 It is a massive swath of never ending brown water flowing towards the Atlantic ocean.

-Iquitos was founded in the late 1700’s by a Jesuit Missionary.
-Much later it underwent an economic boom fueled by the rubber industry.
+Iquitos was founded in the late 1700’s by Jesuit missionaries.
+Much later, the city underwent an economic boom fueled by the rubber industry.
 Then a little later oil and gas discoveries sparked another economic recovery – now tourism in part helps sustain the local economy.
-However, Iquitos due to its rather isolated nature is less frequented by tourists then other South America and Peru destinations.
+However, due to its rather isolated nature, Iquitos is less frequented by tourists then other South America and Peru destinations.

-There are several attractions to see in the actual city of Iquitos – but the main attraction here is the jungle and the Amazon River.
+Several attractions are worth visiting within the city – but the region’s primary attraction is the jungle and the Amazon River.
 Read on for more information about visiting Iquitos, Peru.